 Advantages of lawsuit loans over traditional loans

 When asking the question, “How do lawsuit loans differ from traditional loans?”, it’s vital to determine its advantages and disadvantages.
-For plaintiffs who are experiencing financial difficulty during litigation, lawsuit loans have numerous benefits over regular loans.
+For plaintiffs who are experiencing financial difficulty during litigation, lawsuit fundings have numerous benefits over regular loans.
 Here are several advantages:

 - Unlike conventional loans, litigation loans do not call for upfront deposits or ongoing monthly payments.
 Normally, the repayment is solely done when the lawsuit has been resolved or a positive ruling has been rendered.